nhatanh-zen8/presentation/generics/generics.md

   contravariant position, thus it also isn't invariant.
 We call this *phantom variance*, and currently the only language supporting phantom variance annotation in industrial use is Haskell, but it doesn't have inheritance, in fact it isn't object-oriented at all.
-Phantom variance currently has limited use and is only mentioned for completeness, thus won't be discussed further in this blog post.
+Phantom variance currently has limited use and is only mentioned for completeness, thus won't be discussed further in this blog post series.

 ![Lattice of variances](lattice.jpg)